-- 1. Press MENU $|\downarrow$ to Overlay Data | ENT. - 2.
-You'll see a list of the overlay data currently displayed.
-Select the item you want to move and press $ENT \mid \rightarrow$ to $Move \mid ENT$. - 3.
-The data begins to flash on your screen.
-Use any combination of \rightarrow , \leftarrow , \uparrow and \downarrow to move the data to a new location. - 4.
-When satisfied, press $\mathsf{EXIT} \mid \mathsf{EXIT}.$
+2. You'll see a list of the overlay data currently displayed.
+Select the item you want to move and press $ENT \rightarrow to Move | ENT$ .

+3. The data begins to flash on your screen.
+Use any combination of $\rightarrow$ ,

+- ←, $\uparrow$ and ↓ to move the data to a new location. - 4.
+When satisfied, press $\mathbf{EXIT} | \mathbf{EXIT}$ .

 The Customize command and the Overlay Data command use the same information categories.
 The difference between the two commands is the Customize command is only used to modify pages with digital data boxes, while Overlay Data changes information floating on the screen.
-See Customize Page Displays, on page 82 for information on customizing data boxes.
+See Customize Page Displays, on page 68 for information on customizing data boxes.